 (D) That the penalties were unreasonably severe given the circumstances of the case.

-(f) In the case of an appeal by the student, the appellant shall be notified of the date of the hearing and the membership of the Committee within ten working days of the receipt of the appeal.
+(e) The appellant shall be notified of the date of the hearing and the membership of the Committee within ten working days of the receipt of the appeal.
 The date of the hearing shall be at least 15 working days after the date of notification.
 He/she shall have the right to attend in person and to be accompanied by an individual of his/her choosing.
 The name and status of any accompanying individual should be notified to the Secretary of the Appeals Committee at least 7 working days before the meeting.

-(g) In the case of an appeal by the student, the Chief Operating Officer or nominee presenting the case against the student may be required to attend the meeting of the Appeals Committee and the Student Discipline Committee may prepare its own report to the Committee.
+(f) The Chief Operating Officer or nominee presenting the case against the student may be required to attend the meeting of the Appeals Committee and the Student Discipline Committee may prepare its own report to the Committee.

-(h) In the case of an appeal by the Chief Operating Officer, the Chief Operating Officer and the student shall be notified of the date of the hearing and the membership of the Committee within ten working days of the receipt of the appeal.
-The date of the hearing shall be at least 15 working days after the date of notification.
-The student shall have the right to attend in person and to be accompanied by an individual of his/her choosing.
-The name and status of any accompanying individual should be notified to the Secretary of the Appeals Committee at least 7 working days before the meeting.

-(i) The Committee may determine its own procedures in light of the circumstances of the appeal.
-In the case of an appeal by the student, it may permit the appellant to call witnesses or present additional evidence.
+(g) The Committee may determine its own procedures in light of the circumstances of the appeal.
+It may permit the appellant to call witnesses or present additional evidence.
 Should this be agreed, the Chief Operating Officer or nominee presenting the case against the student shall also have the right to call witnesses and present additional evidence to address any new issues raised by the appellant.
 All written submissions and details of those to be present shall be circulated to the participants at least 5 working days before the meeting.

-(j) Having reviewed the case, the Committee shall reach a decision on the appeal.
+(h) Having reviewed the case, the Committee shall reach a decision on the appeal.
 The Committee may confirm, set aside or amend the decision and increase or decrease the penalties which are the subject of the appeal.
 Its decision shall be final.

 (v) Failure to Comply with Penalties